 The Indy passes NOT a physical pass.
 Here’s all you need to do to use it: Once you’ve received a confirmation email that your Indy Pass is registered, you can go to any participating resort ticket window to get a free lift ticket.
 Just present your driver’s license or other photo ID to the ticket agent each time you wish to redeem and they will issue you a day ticket.

 Other things to know

 Payment Plan: You can set up a monthly pay layaway plan, but it must be paid off by November.

-Discount: Take 25 percent off rack rate for a third day.
+Discount: Take 25 percent off the rack rate for the third day.

 Lodging: Discounts are available at a range of lodging properties.